asynkron/website/asynkron/content/docs/proto.actor/messages.md

 **Message-passing** is how Proto.Actor actors communicate with each other in Proto.Actor.

 ## How are messages defined?
-In Proto.Actor messages are simple POCO classes:
+In Proto.Actor messages are simple objects:

 {{< tabs >}}
 {{< tab "C#" >}}